Refreshing your association’s identity to thrive online.

 5 Minutes

 Here’s the reality: some associations have brands that no longer work well online.
 Outdated colours, typography, and a lack of modern graphic elements can lead to an antiquated digital presence.
-In some cases, these brands no longer meet guidelines for accessibility.
+In some cases, these brands no longer meet accessibility guidelines.

 As an association, you want your organization to be positioned as an innovative leader for your industry.
-Living with a dated digital brand experience can seriously affect this positioning along with perception of your members.
+Living with a dated digital brand experience can seriously affect this positioning and your members’ perception.
 The good news is that there’s a refreshing solution that doesn’t need to involve reinventing your entire brand.

-In this article, we’ll go over a digital identity refresh vs a rebrand, how to build a responsive brand and why it matters for associations looking to create a modern, professional, leading digital experience.
+In this article, we’ll discuss the differences between a digital identity refresh and a rebrand, how to build a responsive brand, and why it matters for associations looking to create a modern, professional, and leading digital experience.

 A refresh isn’t a total redo.